open-cluster-management-io/enhancements/enhancements/sig-policy/99-policy-placement-strategy/README.md

 been bound.
 The new `DecisionStrategy` field in the `Placement` API creates cluster groupings that controllers can leverage to have segmented, configurable rollouts of resources.
 This will aid use cases where high availability may be a priority or a set of test clusters should receive and verify the updates before the remaining clusters get updated.
+Additionally, adding `PolicySet` rollouts will allow users to slice updates by cluster rather than by `Policy`.

 ### Goals